Superposition28/TheSimpsonsGame/Readme.md

 [4] Flatten Directories (Powershell, Flatten.ps1)
 this slightly un-nests the str output structure by combining folders

+this step was made to fix errors with blender not finding files in long paths but even this only reduced significantly the number of errors

 [5] Video Conversion (Powershell, 4_Video.ps1)
 converts the weird video format to a less weird one